 The purpose of this white paper is to inform policy discussions on assessing and mitigating COVID-19's ongoing economic impact.
-The report takes a high-level perspective, assessing COVID-19's potential consequences on Taiwan's economy.
-It is inspired and informed by efforts to estimate the economic impact of COVID-19 in other economies.^{1,2}
+The report takes a highlevel perspective, assessing COVID-19's potential consequences on Taiwan's economy.
+It is inspired and informed by efforts to estimate the economic impact of COVID-19 in other economies.^{1,2} in Taiwan during various periods between February 2020 and early 2023.
+All content and estimates have been reviewed for validity and accuracy at the end of February 2023.

 The discussion that follows is based on information available at the time of writing, and sources are provided throughout the text.
-Estimates are based on epidemiological scenarios that extrapolate marketspecific hospitalization and transmission rates observed
+Estimates are based on epidemiological scenarios that extrapolate market-specific hospitalization and transmission rates observed